Southwestern Ontario Kitchen Cabinet Painters

 We schedule the in-home portion of our work while your cabinet doors are in our shop.
 This takes 2 or more days depending on the size & detail of your kitchen.

-We'll return your lacquered doors 1 to 2 days after completing them and hang them back on the hinges.
+We'll spray then return your lacquered doors & drawer fronts as well as any removable pieces 1 to 2 days after completing them and install them.

 We’ll also leave a touch up bottle for any damages down the road.